Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![In the PowerShell ISE window, a call out points to AOGCLUSTER.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image153.png "PowerShell ISE window")

+    >**Note:** If you get a `The term 'New-Cluster' is not recognized` error, then run the following command to install the Failover Clusters feature and try again:
+    > ```
+    > Add-WindowsFeature RSAT-Clustering-PowerShell
+    > ```

     >**Note:** It is possible to use a wizard for this task, but the resulting cluster will require additional configuration to set the static IP address in Azure.

 15. After the cluster has been created, select **Start** and then **Windows Administrative Tools**.
 Locate and open the **Failover Cluster Manager**.